Brochevarevarura: Plot

 Radha Krishna seeks help from his cop friend Srinu.
-He suspects R3, but Srinu is convinced they're innocent.
-Meanwhile, Mitra is excited to perform on stage and invites R3 to watch her performance.
-She forgets her phone while leaving for the dance studio.
-She is then kidnapped by real thugs, who contact R3 for money as Mitra tells them that they are her only point of contact.
-The R3 batch is worried and decides to beg/borrow/steal money to save Mitra.
+He suspects R3, but Srinu is convinced they are innocent.
+Meanwhile, Mithra is excited to perform on stage and invites R3 to watch.
+However, she forgets her phone while leaving for the dance studio.
+She is then kidnapped by real thugs, who contact R3 for money as Mithra tells them that they are her only point of contact.
+R3 is worried and decides to beg, borrow, or steal money to save Mithra.

-Vishal is done narrating half of the plot to Shalini and promises to continue later.
+Vishal finishes narrating half of the plot to Shalini and promises to continue later.
 Eventually, Shalini falls in love with Vishal while they are travelling for the film.
 One day, while narrating to Shalini, Vishal receives a call from his mother, who tells him that his father is severely injured (by R3, unintentionally).
 They need ₹10 lakh for the surgery.
-Shalini helps Vishal, getting money from the bank and goes to drop him at the hospital, Meanwhile, Rocky, who was at the same bank looking for potential withdrawals of high amounts of money so that they could steal, finds this as a good opportunity.
-The R3 pelt a stone at Shalini's car en route, which leads to a car crash, and the trio steal the money.
-During this, Rahul accidentally drops his phone which had the thug's contact number on it at the crash scene.
-The R3 panic as they now have no way to contact the thugs.
-Vishal and Shalini are admitted to a local hospital and Vishal is hesitant to ask Shalini for more money for his father's surgery.
-The thugs try to contact Rahul - when there is no reply, they decide to sell Mithra and start moving her to a pick up point.
+Shalini helps Vishal by getting money from the bank and drops him off at the hospital.
+Meanwhile, Rocky, who was at the same bank looking for potential withdrawals of high amounts of money so that they could steal, finds this as a good opportunity.
+R3 pelts a stone at Shalini's car en route, leading to a car crash, and the trio steals the money.
+During this, Rahul accidentally drops his phone, which had the thug's contact number on it, at the crash scene.
+R3 panics as they now have no way to contact the thugs.
+Vishal and Shalini are admitted to a local hospital, and Vishal is hesitant to ask Shalini for more money for his father's surgery.
+The thugs try to contact Rahul.
+When there is no reply, they decide to sell Mithra and start moving her to a pickup point.